ABOUT

 What?

-This site hosts an audio archive of emergency service radio traffic in the Salina Kansas / Saline County area.
+This site hosts an audio archive of emergency services and other goverment services radio traffic in Kansas.
+Currently including the areas around: Salina / Saline County & Newton / Harvey County & Wichita / Sedgwick County.
+Soon to include Abilene / Dickinson County.

 Why?